 Included genera.
 Pycnolepas Withers, 1914a; Faxelepas Gale, 2014b; Pedupycnolepas Gale, 2014b.

 Remarks.
 Although paraphyletic (Fig. 10A) and partially representing the stem group of the Verrucomorpha, the pycnolepadids form a distinctive group, characterised by the triangular, ventrally inclined scutum and tall upper latus.
 They appeared in the Hauterivian and survived into the late Pliocene or early Pleistocene in the Indian Ocean (Gale, 2020c).

+Figure 12

 Genus Pedupycnolepas Gale, 2014b